alpha-wolf-jin/ocp-azure-UPI/README.md

 ```
 ## Prepare the commands and pull secret

-The below commands werer installed.
+The below commands were installed.

 - oc command
 - openshift-install command